Getting started with SilhouetteMatch¶

 The rc_visard is properly configured:

-- The rc_visard’s image version is at least 1.8 and the rc_visard’s license includes the SilhouetteMatch component.
-This can be verified on the Web GUI’s System panel.
+- The rc_visard is running the latest firmware (version 22.10) and the rc_visard’s license includes the SilhouetteMatch module.
+This can be verified on the page of the Web GUI.

 One or more workpieces have been chosen and the templates for these objects have been generated: